psv-001/project_psv/README.md

 # project_psv
-This project demonstrates the python based RESTFul microserivce and its integration with mongoDB using Dockers
+This project demonstrates the python based RESTFul microserivce and its integration with postgresql using Dockers